dtrunk90/owncloud-theme-dark/README.md

 To use the `theme-dark` app, clone or [download](https://github.com/dtrunk90/theme-dark/archive/refs/heads/master.zip) this repository to the `owncloud/apps` folder on your server.
 Please note that the Apache user needs access rights to the folder and its content.
 As an example, use the following command to adjust the permissions: `chown -R www-data:www-data theme-example`.

-When you _download_ this repository the extracted folder name will be `theme-dark-master`.
+When you _download_ this repository the extracted folder name will be `owncloud-theme-dark-master`.
 You must change the folder name to `theme-dark` to get the theme working out of the box.

 If you change the name of the app (the folder name) from `theme-dark` to another name, be sure to change the `<id>` in the file `appinfo/info.xml` as well.
 The folder name and the `<id>` must be identical.